Mikejo5000/vsts-docs-pr/docs/settings/work/inheritance-process-model.md

 ---
 title: About process customization and inherited processes
-titleSuffix: Codex Agile
+titleSuffix: Azure Codex Agile
-description: Describes what an inherited process is and how you use it to customize the work tracking system and Agile tools for a Codex Agile project ms.technology: devops-agile ms.prod: devops ms.assetid:
+description: Describes what an inherited process is and how you use it to customize the work tracking system and Agile tools for a Azure Codex Agile project ms.technology: devops-agile ms.prod: devops ms.assetid: